Grand Slam Single: Aftermath and legacy

 Had Ventura completed his trip around the bases, it would have been the first walk-off grand slam in MLB postseason history.
 That honor eventually went to Nelson Cruz, whose 11th inning grand slam won Game 2 of the 2011 ALCS for the Texas Rangers over the Detroit Tigers.
+The feat has since been replicated by Freddie Freeman of the Los Angeles Dodgers in Game 1 of the 2024 World Series against the New York Yankees.

 Other instances of "grand slam singles"

 According to Baseball-Reference.com, there have been at least two other instances of "grand slam singles".
 Both occurred when a batter hit a grand slam but subsequently passed the runner ahead of him on the base paths, which according to the rules of Major League Baseball causes the runner who passes his teammate to be called out.
 This happened on July 9, 1970, when Dalton Jones of the Detroit Tigers passed teammate Don Wert in a game against the Boston Red Sox, leaving him with a three-RBI single.

 It also occurred on July 4, 1976, when Tim McCarver of the Philadelphia Phillies passed teammate Garry Maddox during a 10–5 win in the first game of a doubleheader against the Pittsburgh Pirates, leaving him with a three-RBI single.
 In both cases, the other three runs still counted because only the player who passes his teammate is called out.
 The three baserunners are able to score.
 Both of these hits took place with fewer than two outs.

 Prior to 1920, if a batter hit a walk-off home run, he would receive credit for advancing only as many bases as necessary for the winning run to score.
 Therefore, a walk-off grand slam in a tie game would have officially been scored as a single, and only one run would count.
 A review in the 1960s found 37 walk-off hits that would have been considered home runs under today's rules, but were instead ruled singles, doubles, or triples under the rules of the time.
 In April 1968, a committee voted to retroactively change these to home runs, but reversed their ruling a week later following public outrage about the decision extending Babe Ruth's then-record of MLB career home runs from 714 to 715.
-It is unclear how many, if any, of these hits were singles that would have been grand slams under modern rules.
+One such single that would be a grand slam under modern rules occurred on July 18, 1918, during a game between the New York Yankees and Detroit Tigers.
+With the bases loaded in a 2–2 game in the bottom of the tenth inning, Home Run Baker hit a ball into the upper deck at the Polo Grounds.
+However, under the rules of the day it was considered a single, and the Yankees won 3–2.